qvistgaard/docker-integration/README.md

 Bottom-up testing is a bit like unit testing, however the tests is run on your software.
 An example could be to test when your application receives a certain message it returns the correct response.
-The bottom-up tests are just like unit not tests, shared with other components.
+The bottom-up tests are just like unit tests, shared with other components.

 #### Top-down testing
 Top-down testing allows you to test your software and find if any components in